Contents

 6. Sedimentation

-In by far the majority of cases, materials that have been weathered and/or eroded, are transported elsewhere and eventually settle.
-Sedimentation is the processes to which these materials are subjected to until they are deposited, and transport is the main … Continue reading
+For the majority of cases, rocks are fragmented by erosion and\or weathering and transported elsewhere.
+Sedimentation is the processes to which these materials termed clasts, are subjected to until they are deposited, and the main mechanisms involved are presented in … Continue reading

 5. Unconformity